J-PAL/stata_PII_scan/README.md

 This file will scan all .dta files within a directory and all of its subdirectories for potential PII.
 A list of potential PII is saved to pii_stata_output.xlsx.

-The .ado file can be used in place of the .do file if the user prefers.

 Potential PII includes the following:
 - Variables with names or labels containing any of the strings in the search strings list (see below)
 - String variables with lengths greater than 3 (or the user-defined value)
 - Encoded variables (i.e. those with value labels or those created with the "encode" command) where the value labels have lengths greater than 3

+Note the .ado file can be used in place of the .do file if the user prefers.
 ## Search Strings
 * address
 * bday